 colitis or toxic megacolon.

-Polyethylene glycol electrolyte solution can cause dangerous or life-threatening side effects in people with these conditions.
+PEG-3350 with Electolytes can cause dangerous or life-threatening side effects in people with these conditions.

-People with eating disorders (such as anorexia or bulimia) should not use this medication without the advice of a doctor.
+People with eating disorders (such as anorexia or bulimia) should not use this medicine without the advice of a doctor.

-low levels of sodium in your blood;
+an electrolyte imbalance (such as low levels of potassium or sodium in your blood);

-Moviprep contains phenylalanine.
+This medicine may contain phenylalanine.
 Talk to your doctor before using if you have phenylketonuria (PKU).

-How should I take PEG-3350 with Electolytes (polyethylene glycol electrolyte solution)?
+How should I take PEG-3350 with Electolytes?

-Do not add any flavorings to this medicine, such as sugar, honey, artificial sweetener, fruit juices, or other beverages.
+Polyethylene glycol electrolyte powder must be mixed with water into a solution before using it.
+Do not add any flavorings such as sugar, honey, artificial sweetener, fruit juices, or other beverages.

 This medicine comes with instructions about when and what to eat or drink on your first day of treatment.
 Each brand may have different instructions.

-Do not eat or drink anything within 2 hours before your medical test.
+Do not eat or drink anything within 2 hours before your colonoscopy or other medical test.

 What happens if I miss a dose?

-Talk to your doctor if you cannot drink all of the medication prescribed for you.
+Talk to your doctor if you cannot drink all of the solution prescribed for you.
 Your test or procedure may need to be rescheduled if your bowel is not completely cleansed.

 What happens if I overdose?